 Q: How many different types of coconut trees are there?
 And do all palm trees grow coconuts?

 A: To answer the second question first, NO not all palm trees grow coconuts.
-There are several types of palm trees that grow a wide range of different types of coconuts growing in most all parts of the world.
+There are several types of palm trees that grow a wide range of different types of coconuts in most all parts of the world.

-As of 2018, the countries that export the largest amount of coconuts are Indonesia, Thailand, Viet Nam, Malaysia, the Netherlands, Mexico, Guyana, and India.
+As of 2018, the countries that export the largest amount of coconuts are Indonesia, Thailand, Vietnam, Malaysia, the Netherlands, Mexico, Guyana, and India.
 These countries make up approximately 85% of the world’s consumption of coconuts.

 Out of all the palm trees, there are only two types of Cocos Nucifera Coconut Palms that grow coconuts.
 They include the Tall- tree and the Dwarf varieties and grow 11 different types of coconuts.
 These coconuts usually are either green, orange or brown.